-Rick and Morty also has more than its fair share of memorable recurring characters, so a reappearance is likely for Kari Wahlgren as Jessica, Keith David as the President of the United States and Harmon as Birdperson.
+Rick and Morty has more than its fair share of memorable recurring characters too, so a reappearance is likely for Kari Wahlgren as Jessica, Keith David as the President of the United States and Harmon as Birdperson.

-As usual, season six will likely feature another batch of impressive celebrity guest stars – expect news on that front nearer the release date.
+As usual, season 6 will likely feature another batch of impressive celebrity guest stars – expect news on that front nearer the release date.

 Rick and Morty season 6 spoilers

-We’re quite far out from hearing any concrete story details or spoilers about season six, and the show’s adventure-of-the-week episodic nature makes it difficult to predict.
+We're quite far out from hearing any concrete story details or spoilers about season 6, and the show's adventure-of-the-week episodic nature makes it difficult to predict.

-Superhero team parody The Vindicators are also receiving a spin-off, which could potentially lead to a crossover in season six or beyond.
+Meanwhile, superhero team parody The Vindicators are also receiving a spin-off, which could potentially lead to a crossover in season 6 or beyond.